 The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety) in the school.
 During term time, they or a deputy are always available for staff in the school to discuss any safeguarding concerns.
-The DSL promotes a culture of safeguarding and acts in the best interests of the child at all times.
+The DSL promotes a culture of safeguarding and acts in the best interests of the child.
 The DSL and deputies have undergone training to provide them with the knowledge and skills required to carry out their role.
 This training is updated every two years, in addition to regular updates through, for example, safeguarding bulletins/newsletters e-bulletins, and DSL forums.
-The full responsibilities of the DSL and deputies are set out in their job description (and Appendix 2 of this policy) and include (but are not limited to):
+Responsibilities include, but are not limited to: